 So, that sometimes makes it difficult for defense attorneys, especially those who don't know what they're doing and haven't handled a lot of these drug trafficking cases.

 That's why you want to get somebody like me who's been doing this for 30 years.
-I worked for the DA's office in the early 1990s, and I worked for a superior court judge, and finally, in 1994, I became a criminal defense attorney and started defending people just like you or your loved one, whatever the case may be.
+I worked for the DA's office in the early 1990s as a superior court judge, and finally, in 1994, I became a criminal defense attorney and started defending people just like you or your loved one, whatever the case may be.

 So, you've come to the right place.
-We have you come in, sit down and go over the case and talk about some angles and ideas that can be used depending on the circumstances of your particular case.
+We'd like you to come in, sit down, and go over the case, talking about some angles and ideas that can be used depending on the circumstances of your particular case.

 If, on the other hand, you're dealing with vast quantities of drugs, the feds often get involved.
 If the feds don't get involved, at least now you're not going to be dealing with the significant narcotics unit because they're not operating anymore, but we still have to deal with the prosecutor.